xieyuheng/learn-x/learn-scala/README.md

   - "lifted embedding" is a tech to enable type check of target language in scala's type system
     - "embedding" means designing AST and writing interpreter in scala
     - "lifted" means `T` to `F[T]`
-    - I would rather writing type checker by myself, than using type related tricks.

 ## DOT (Dependent Object Type)